docbull/docbull/README.md

 ```

 ###
-Formula that proves we are sorcerers:
+Logics that proves we are sorcerers:
 ```
   Wand   +    Spell    = 🧙‍♂️
 Computer + Development = 🧙‍♂️